davidgb8246/RapidRollout/README.md

 - Historical record of deployments performed, including a basic log history.
 - Compatible with environments that use HTTPS and protection via Cloudflare proxy.

-## Future Improvements

-- Improve the logging system.
-- Add pagination and search functionality to the project and user listings.

 ## User Guide
 Click [here](https://github.com/davidgb8246/RapidRollout/wiki) to access the user guide for the application.